Gemini AI Thumbnail Prompts: Complete Guide to Nano Banana 2 for Multi-Platform Success

 return mapping.get(platform, '16:9')

-Error handling becomes critical at scale.
-Network failures, API rate limits, and temporary service disruptions are inevitable.
-The implementation above uses exponential backoff with jitter to prevent thundering herd problems when services recover.
-Failed requests automatically retry with increasing delays: 2 seconds, 4 seconds, then 8 seconds before marking as permanently failed.
-This approach maintains 99.7% success rates even during API instability periods.
+Error handling becomes critical at production scale.
+Network failures, API rate limits, and temporary service disruptions are inevitable when processing thousands of requests.
+The implementation above uses exponential backoff with increasing delays of 2 seconds, 4 seconds, then 8 seconds before marking requests as permanently failed.
+This approach maintains high success rates even during API instability periods.
+Rate limiting prevents costly overages by using semaphore-based concurrent request limiting that ensures smooth distribution across time windows.

 Cost Optimization and ROI Framework